-- 18.6.2.1.1 Switchgear shall be of the metal-enclosed type in accordance with the requirements of IEC 62271-200, or of the insulation-enclosed type in accordance with the requirements of IEC 62271-201, or in accordance with the requirements of national standards. - 18.6.2.1.1.1 Switchboards shall be locked with a special key other than for lower-voltage switchboards and switchgear.
+- 18.6.2.1.1 For ships contracted for construction or conversion before 1 July 2022, ships, the keels of which are laid or which are at a similar stage of construction before 1 July 2022, and ships delivered before 1 July 2022, switchgear shall be of the metal-enclosed type in accordance with the requirements of IEC 62271-200, or of the insulation-enclosed type in accordance with the requirements of IEC 62271-201, or in accordance with the requirements of national standards.
+For ships contracted for construction or conversion on or after 1 July 2022, ships, the keels of which are laid or which are at a similar stage of construction on or after 1 July 2022, and ships delivered on or after 1 July 2022, switchgear shall be of the metal-enclosed type in accordance with the requirements of IEC 62271-200:2011, or of the insulation-enclosed type in accordance with the requirements of IEC 62271-201:2014, or in accordance with the requirements of national standards. - 18.6.2.1.1.1 Switchboards shall be locked with a special key other than for lower-voltage switchboards and switchgear.
 Opening of doors and withdrawal of separate part shall be possible only after disconnection of the panel or switchboard from the electric network. - 18.6.2.1.1.2 Passageways for a switchboard and electrical equipment inspection at least 800 mm wide and 1000 mm wide between the bulkhead and switchboard, and between parallel switchboard sections respectively, shall be provided along the switchboards.
 Where intended for maintenance, their width shall be increased up to 1000 mm and 1200 mm respectively.

-The specified width of these passageways is required irrespective of the applied means of protection against contact, like doors, a net or insulated guardrails.
+The specified width of these passageways is required irrespective of the applied means of protection against contact, like doors, net or insulated guardrails.